uwcartlab/Webmapping-Dev/Chapter11/readme.md

 ### III.
 Dynamic Labels

-The final task in support of the _retrieve_ interaction operator is implementing a dynamic label (or popup) showing the attribute values for each region of France.
+The final task in support of the _retrieve_ interaction operator is implementing a dynamic label (or popup) showing the attribute values for each midwest state.
 For this tutorial, we implement a simple label that moves with the cursor.
 To create the dynamic label, write a new `setLabel()` function that makes use of the feature properties (Example 2.6).

 ###### Example 2.6: Creating the dynamic label in _main.js_